Dormant black hole candidates from Gaia DR3 summary diagnostics: Discussion

 High-resolution, multi-epoch spectroscopic observations are essential to confirm the nature of the RGB+BH candidates and to identify (presumably abundant) contaminants.
 Luminous companions can be detected through double-lined (SB2) features and spectral disentangling techniques, allowing systems with hot secondaries or post-mass-transfer histories to be distinguished from genuine NS or BH companions.
 Hierarchical triples, one of the primary expected sources of contamination, can be revealed if the observed RV variability is inconsistent with the inferred astrometric motion, for example through short-period variations indicative of an inner binary.
 RV curves also provide independent constraints on the orbital period, RV amplitude, and minimum companion mass.
 The spectra also help refine the stellar parameters and infer the abundances of the primary stars.

-We have initiated a comprehensive programme of spectroscopic follow-up for the most promising candidates in our sample and are in the process of obtaining observations.
+We have begun an observing campaign for spectroscopic follow-up of the most promising candidates in our sample using the FEROS instrument at the La Silla MPG 2.2\,m telescope with approximately 50 nights of allocated observing time.
 Although complete phase coverage may be infeasible because of the typically long orbital periods (on the order of several years), even few-epoch RV data can be useful when combined with the epoch astrometry and RVs expected from \textit{Gaia} DR4.
 These data will extend the observing baseline and enable joint orbital fits, improving parameter constraints and the prospects of confirming dormant NS or BH companions.
 The results of the follow-up will be described in a forthcoming paper.